-Now, recently this is changing for the better in many EU countries, and the ebook rates are coming down.
-There are some complications, however: some countries require an ISBN on ebooks, other countries exclude specific types of books, etc.
+Sometimes, however, there are complications: some countries require an ISBN on ebooks, other countries exclude specific types of books, etc.

-For example, we cannot just change a rate because we see it reported somewhere; we need confirmation that the lower ebook rate will be actually available to us to use when we file our quarterly VAT return.
+For example, we cannot just change a rate because we see it reported somewhere, regardless of whether that's a reputable news source or even a government website.
+Instead, we need confirmation that the lower ebook rate will be actually available to us to use in the VAT OSS system when we file our quarterly VAT return.

-We cannot file a VAT return until the quarter has ended, and quarters end on March 31, June 30, September 30 and December 31.
-So, the very next day after a quarter ends is the earliest that we can check the officially-available VAT rates with the EU country that we file our VAT MOSS returns with.
+We cannot file a quarterly VAT return until the quarter has ended, nor can we use the web form for that quarter until the quarter has ended.
+Quarters end on March 31, June 30, September 30 and December 31.
+So, the very next day after a quarter ends is the earliest that we can check which VAT rates are officially available on the web form provided by the European country that we file our VAT OSS returns with.

 Specifically, this means that the earliest dates that we can confirm which VAT rates are actually available for us to use going forward are at the beginning of each new quarter: January 1, April 1, July 1 and October 1.
 On each of those dates, if there is a discounted ebook rate which is actually available to us (i.e. if there are no restrictions around ISBNs, etc.), then shortly thereafter we change the VAT we charge in our online store to reflect the discounted ebook rate.